mengesb/tf_chef_server/README.md

 # tf_aws_chef_server
-Terraform module to setup a CHEF server
+Terraform module to setup a CHEF server in standalone mode.
+Nothing spectacular here and a very simple implementation.
+Once this is up and running, recommend you use CHEF to configure your CHEF server to suit your needs.

 ## Assumptions

 * Uses AWS
+* Can find the correct AMI for your region
-* You will be creating your own VPC and Subnet
+* You will be creating your own VPC, subnet and handle networking/routing
+* Uses a public IP
 * Default security group implementation
+** Open global ports:
+*** 22/tcp: SSH
+*** 443/tcp: HTTPS
+*** 80/tcp: HTTP
+*** 10000-10003: CHEF Push Jobs
+* Understand Terraform and ability to read the source

+## Supported OSes
+All supported OSes are 64-bit and HVM (though PV should be supported)

+* Ubuntu 12.04 LTS
+* Ubuntu 14.04 LTS
+* CentOS 6 (Default)
+* CentOS 7

 ## AWS